tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step1.md

 ## Launch a Kubernetes Pod

+Examine the `single-container.yaml` file in the resource browser.

+This file specifies a very simple NGiNX container.

 Generally you will want to launch pods into your K8S cluster from a file, since infrastructure as code promotes transparency and reproducibily.

-Examine the `single-container.yaml` file in the resource browser.

-NOTE: If you receive this message: `error: the path "./single-container.yaml" does not exist`, click on the file `single-container.yaml` in the explorer window above the terminal window to the right of this pane.

-Launch a new pod in Kubernetes using the command: Lets start a pod by deploying a new NGiNX container using the **create** command.
+Deploy a new NGiNX container using the **create** command:

 `kubectl create -f ./single-container.yaml`{{execute}}

+NOTE: If you receive this message: `error: the path "./single-container.yaml" does not exist`, click on the file `single-container.yaml` in the explorer window above the terminal window to the right of this pane, then retry the command.

 Verify that the new NGiNX pod is running: